swagger-api/apidom/apidom/packages/apidom-reference/README.md

 });
 ```

-Both of above examples will be using [HttpResolverAxios](https://github.com/swagger-api/apidom/blob/master/apidom/packages/apidom-reference/src/resolve/resolvers/HttpResolverAxios.ts) plugin.
+Both of above examples will be using [HttpResolverAxios](https://github.com/swagger-api/apidom/blob/master/apidom/packages/apidom-reference/src/resolve/resolvers/HttpResolverAxios.ts) plugin
-(as we're trying to resolve HTTP(s) URL) and the `timeout` of resolution will increase from default 3 seconds
+(as we're trying to resolve HTTP(s) URL) and the `timeout` of resolution will increase from **default 3 seconds**
 to 10 seconds.

 ##### Creating new resolver plugin